Fliw/herobot/SECURITY.md

 # Security Policy

-If you discover a security vulnerability within Herobot, please send an e-mail to security@herobot.id.
+If you discover a security vulnerability within Miko Bot, please send an e-mail to security@Miko Bot.id.
 All security vulnerabilities will be promptly addressed.